jsubiabreIBM/Elefante/docs/debug/memory/memory-compendium.md

 ### Why This Keeps Happening

-- `searchMemories` name implies "find memories" not "filter memories"
+- `elefanteMemorySearch` name implies "find memories" not "filter memories"
 - Default min_similarity not obvious
 - API designed for relevance, not completeness